aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-True if the object is printable
+Indicates whether the object is printable.
+If False, this shape will not be printed when printing.

 **Example**